 Sweetener xylitol toxic to dogs

-Your canine companions may eagerly wait to gobble up any stray morsel of food (or anything else) that hits the floor, but as a pet owner, you must avoid the temptation to allow it.
+Your canine companions may eagerly wait to gobble up any stray morsel of food (or anything else) that hits the floor, but as a pet parent, you must avoid the temptation to allow it.
 There's a chance that food could contain xylitol, which can be toxic and even life-threatening to dogs.1,2

 What is xylitol?